 When to Submit

-Please note that all official documents need to be received no later than Noon on the following dates to allow enough time for processing:
+Please note that all official documents need to be received no later than a week prior to the start of the semester.

 Where to Submit

-Official academic credentials are required for admission and should be mailed to:
+Official academic credentials are required for matriculation and should be mailed to: